vcaen/splashscreen-sample/lottiesample/README.md

-I took the Lottie file from [lottiefiles.com](https://lottiefiles.com/77440-graph-diagram-animation) and made a copy of the first frame the animation as an SVG.
+I took the Lottie file from [lottiefiles.com](https://lottiefiles.com/77440-graph-diagram-animation) and made a copy of the first frame of the animation as an SVG.

 ![lottie_capture](https://user-images.githubusercontent.com/5563432/135660233-a23fed6f-30c5-4955-b801-8929f4389fc7.png?s=200)